mhasanli/snakegame/README.md

 # snakegame
-Snake Game in Python which has been created by promt engineering
+Snake Game which has been created by promt engineering